Sahiba/netflix_data_analysis/README.md

 1. Reading the Dataset

-	•	Load the dataset into a pandas DataFrame.
+	*	Load the dataset into a pandas DataFrame
-	•	Display the first 10 rows to get an overview of the data structure.
+	*	Display the first 10 rows to get an overview of the data structure.

-2. Data Cleaning
+3. Data Cleaning

 	•	Handle Missing Values: Replace or drop rows/columns with missing values, focusing on director and country.
 	•	Date Formatting: Convert the date_added column to a datetime format.